lhcb/glossary/glossary/S.md

 ## SciFi: Scintillating Fibre Tracker {#SciFi}

 Large area tracking detector installed for the Upgrade I of the LHCb detector, located between the magnet and the downstream PID detectors.
-Successor of the of the «OT»/«IT» tracking system.
+Successor of the «OT»/«IT» tracking system.
 Consists of 3 stations with 4 layers in a «x-u-v-x configuration: xuvx» each.

 ## SE: Storage Element {#SE}